Poojasadgir/Student/README.md

 # Student
-This is a demo for web and web class
+This is a demo for web and web class.